chimo/BookmarkList/README.md

 Tiny plugin to display your StatusNet Bookmarks

 ## Note
-If you're using [Gnu Social](https://www.gnu.org/software/social/), you don't need this plugin; the functionality is built into the "Bookmarks" plugin that's included in the default install.
+If you're using [GNU social](http://gnu.io/), you don't need this plugin; the functionality is built into the "Bookmarks" plugin that's included in the default install.

 ## Instructions